Nidhogg: Poetic Edda

 The context and meaning of this stanza are disputed.
 The most prevalent opinion is that the arrival of Níðhǫggr heralds Ragnarök and thus that the poem ends on a tone of ominous warning.
 It could be, however, as the prevalent themes of Norse mythology are those of change and renewal, that this could be a 'redemption' of the serpent, 'shedding' the corpses and beginning life anew, much like a macabre Phoenix, or perhaps, lifting the bodies of the righteous rulers mentioned two stanzas before (the stanza immediately before is considered spurious by translator Henry Adam Bellows), so that they can dwell in Gimle, and then either Níðhǫggr sinks, or the völva sinks, depending on the translation, and the poem ends.

 Níðhǫggr is not mentioned elsewhere in any ancient source.

 Comparisons to Celtic culture

 At least one Irish story, that of Conneda, tells of a man journeying into the otherworld and having to work his way past several giant snakes with names of different sins and transgressions.
 This would imply snakes consume, torment or punish the bad souls in Celtic culture.
-Similarly, Nidhogg is seen as the parent of all the snakes of the Norse underworld realm of Náströnd, separated from the rest of Helheim by the river Gjallar, which is made up of their acidic poison.
+Similarly, Nidhogg is seen as the parent of all the snakes of the Norse underworld realm of Náströnd, separated from the rest of Hel by the river Gjallar, which is made up of their acidic poison.
 This is where souls that are denied crossing on the Gjallarbrú wind up and where Loki is eventually imprisoned.
 This is probably a reasonable explanation for his name.